 - For easy removal, spray the muffin tin well with cooking spray or use a silicone muffin tin.
 By doing so, you can simply pop the muffins out without worrying about them sticking to the pan.

-- Wait for at least 15-20 minutes before removing the muffins from the pan to allow them to cool.
-Use a knife to work your way around the edges and gently help to nudge the muffins out of the pan.
+- Wait until the muffins fully cool before removing the muffins from the pan to allow them to cool.
+Use a knife to work your way around the edges to gently nudge the muffins out of the pan.

 - These muffins are only lightly sweetened.
 If you prefer a sweeter muffin, you may wish to add a couple tablespoons of maple syrup or sub in other desired sweetener.